Femia > Health Library > Your cycle > Health > Fertility hormones: Essential female reproductive hormones and how to balance them for conception

 The four major female fertility hormones involved in the reproduction cycle include FSH, LH, estrogen and progesterone.
 The FSH and LH hormones help in ovulation (the release of egg from the female’s ovaries) and promote follicular growth.
 Estrogen and progesterone prepare the female’s uterine lining for implantation, making the body ready for conception.

 A balance of all the fertility hormones is necessary for a healthy pregnancy to occur.
 Moreover, hormonal imbalance may disrupt the process of ovulation and fertilization and increase the risks of infertility.
-So, let’s discuss female fertility hormones, how to balance hormones for fertility, and healthy conception in detail.
+So, let’s discuss female hormones, how to balance hormones for fertility, hormone testing and healthy conception in detail.

 Try Femia’s plan that helps remove your blocks to get pregnant